Northeast China folk religion: Folk religious sects

 Since Chinese Buddhism and professional Taoism were never well developed in northeast China, the religious life of the region has been heavily influenced by networks of folk salvationist sects and Confucian churches, characterised by a congregational structure and a scriptural core.
-During the Japanese occupation they weren't studied, but their role as a moral catalyser for the Han race was emphasised.
+During the Japanese occupation they were not studied, but their role as a moral catalyser for the Han race was emphasised.

 The Yiguandao (一貫道 "Consistent Way") had a strong presence in the area, but were especially the Guiyidao (皈依道 "Way of the Return to the One") and the Shanrendao (善人道 "Way of the Virtuous Man", which social body was known as the Universal Church of the Way and its Virtue) to have millions of followers in Manchuria alone.
 Shanrendao remains widespread even after the Maoist period and the Cultural Revolution, and headquarters of the Church of the Way and its Virtue have been re-established in Beijing in the 2010s.
 In more recent decades northeast China has also seen the rise of the Falun Gong, which was founded in the 1990s in Jilin.

 During the period of Manchukuo also many Japanese new religions, or independent Shinto sects, proselytised in Manchuria establishing hundreds of congregations.
 Most of the missions belonged to the Omoto teaching, the Tenri teaching and the Konko teaching of Shinto.
 The Omoto teaching is the Japanese near equivalent of Guiyidao, as the two religions have common roots and history.